Erics1337/social-brain-network/README.md

 ## Functionality
 - Follow/Unfollow other users
 - Friend suggestions
+- User profile that displays user's posts and account management options
+- Search for users
 - Feed that displays posts from members of each of your groups
 - Make a post from anywhere in app with modal
 - Like/comment on posts